Reading the future in coffee grounds: we tried it (at Le Bon Marché)

 Apr 8, 2026

-What is coffee ground reading?
+What is Tasseography?

 For those who would like to try it at home, here is the protocol Douna taught us that morning.

-Douna, one of the few practitioners in France
+Douna, One of the Few Practitioners in France

 She traveled to Paris to accompany us all morning at La Table, spending time with each participant with rare attention and kindness.
 Her way of guiding gave the experience something both serious and light.

 What we discovered that morning surprised us.
-The shape of the mazagran, its smooth inner wall, slightly flared upwards, its wide and stable base, is particularly well suited for reading coffee grounds.
+The shape of the mazagran, its smooth inner wall, slightly flared upwards, its wide and stable base, is particularly well-suited for reading coffee grounds.
 The symbols have room to form.
 They are legible.

-To practice at home, mazagrans in light colors, Nude, Caramel, Blue, Green, Lemon, are your best allies: the grounds stand out better on a light background, and the symbols are easier to interpret.
+To practice at home, mazagrans in light colors—Nude, Caramel, Blue, Green, Lemon—are your best allies: the grounds stand out better on a light background, and the symbols are easier to interpret.

-We are preparing a practical guide to start reading coffee grounds at home: the basic symbols, how to interpret them, and some concrete examples from our morning with Douna.
+We are preparing a practical guide to start reading coffee grounds at home: basic symbols, how to interpret them, and some concrete examples from our morning with Douna.

 In the meantime, if you want to get started, our mazagrans in light colors are available here.

-Discover the mazagrans for coffee ground reading →
+Discover mazagrans for tasseography →

 Leave a comment